shwetarane/shwetarane/README.md

 - :office: Former Systems Engineering Intern at EleectronicArts :video_game:

-- :office: Seeking Full-Time opportunities in the field of Software Development, DevOps and Cloud Engineering
+- :office: Seeking Full-Time opportunities in the field of Software Development, Quality Assurance, DevOps and Cloud Engineering

 - :phone:  How to reach me: